EdgeApp/edge-react-gui/README.md

 React Native UI for Airbitz
 ## IMPORTANT
 ### The app will crash with SyntaxError: Strict mode does not allow ... etc ... because of a problem with Babel/React compatibility.
 To work around this, shake your phone to go into dev mode and press 'debug JS remotely'.
 The whole react community is interested in a fix and we will provide at least something ASAP to avoid this 'problem'.
+#### On Android genymotion emulator, just click the menu icon from the right toolbar, or if all else fails, type `adb shell input keyevent KEYCODE_MENU`

+### Debugging on device and getting `E/unknown:React: Exception in native call from JS
+                 com.facebook.react.devsupport.JSException: Could not get BatchedBridge, make sure your bundle is packaged correctly`
+### Or 500 error, cannot connect to development server
+This means your dev app cannot access your workstation to download the app bundle files.
+To fix this, follow these steps:
+- Check USB connection to your computer from the device
+- Make sure your packager is running `npm start` in your project directory
+- Re-run the command to create a network bridge `adb -s 64315443 reverse tcp:8081 tcp:8081` replacing 64315443 with your device ID (get your device ID from running `adb devices`)

 ### Test production build
 It's *required* at the moment to set up some gradle properties in your local environment.
 This will be fixed in a future release, but it takes 30 seconds, so...